 Once you’ve selected the sensor and the IoT platform, it’s time to establish the connection between the two.
 The process will depend on the type of communication (wired or wireless) the sensor supports.

-Set Up the Wireless Network: Configure the wireless network settings on the solar radiation sensor, ensuring it connects to the same network as the IoT gateway or platform.
+Set up the wireless network on the solar radiation sensor.
+Make sure it connects to the same network as the IoT gateway or platform.

 Verify the Connection: Once paired, verify that the sensor is transmitting data correctly to the IoT platform.
 This can be done through the platform’s dashboard or monitoring interface.

-Connect the Sensor to the IoT Gateway: Use the appropriate cables (e.g., RS485, Modbus, analog outputs) to connect the solar radiation sensor to the IoT gateway or data logger.
+Use the correct cables to connect the solar radiation sensor.
+You can use RS485, Modbus, or analog outputs.
+Connect these to the IoT gateway or data logger.

 Configure the Gateway: Set up the gateway to collect data from the sensor and send it to the IoT platform.
 This may require configuring the gateway’s communication protocol and data format.

-Test the Data Flow: After setting up the connection, test the data flow from the sensor to the platform to ensure that readings are being transmitted accurately.
+After you set up the connection, test the data flow.
+Check that the sensor sends readings to the platform correctly.

 Once the sensor is connected, configure the IoT platform to collect, store, and visualize the solar radiation data.
 This typically involves:

-Setting Up Data Logging: Ensure that the sensor data is being logged at regular intervals (e.g., every minute or hour).
+Ensure that the sensor data is being logged at regular intervals (e.g., every minute or hour).
 This data can be stored in the cloud or on a local server.

-Visualization: Use the IoT platform’s dashboard to create visualizations (charts, graphs, etc.) that display solar radiation levels over time.
+Use the IoT platform’s dashboard to create visualizations (charts, graphs, etc.) that display solar radiation levels over time.
 This allows for easier monitoring and decision-making.

 Solar Farm Applications: Automatically adjust the orientation of solar panels based on solar radiation readings to optimize energy capture throughout the day.